missionpinball/mpf-docs/config/lights.rst

 a ``subtype`` to tell your platform how to address this light (to prevent ``number`` collisions).
 Typical values are ``led``, ``matrix`` or ``gi``.
-Consult your platform documenation for details.
+Consult your platform documentation for details.

 type:
 ~~~~~